AIBlockOfficial/2Way.js/README.md

     // Initialize the wallet correctly
     ...

-    // Fetch the pending receipt-based payments from the network ...
+    // Fetch the pending item-based payments from the network ...
     const pending2WayPayments: IFetchPendingRbResponse = pending2WayPaymentsResult.content.fetchPendingRbResponse;